Do you agree with any of the following statements?

 - As long as I am sincere about my religious beliefs, I think I will go to heaven.
 I don’t think I have to be a Christian.

-- I believe I’ll go to heaven, because I do a lot of good deeds and I go to church regularly.
+- I believe that I will go to heaven, because I do a lot of good deeds and I go to church regularly.

 - I’m not worried about going to heaven, since I haven’t done anything really bad.